 - Offering or private placement memorandum.
-While the offering or private placement memorandum is not executed by any investor in the fund and is not a source of any of the obligations, rights or privileges associated with an investor's investment in the fund, lenders will typically include a review of this memorandum as part of their initial due diligence because it provides a broad overview, in plainer language, of the fund's business, objectives, strategies and material terms.
-The memorandum, part of the marketing materials provided to potential investors, typically includes the fund's investment strategy and objectives; the past investment performance of the general partner or investment manager or advisor; a broader discussion of the fund's applicable market; the management structure of the fund; key and/or material terms of an investor's investment in the fund; risk factors associated with an investment in the fund; and certain legal and tax considerations for investors considering investing in the fund. - Financial statements and communications.
+While the offering or private placement memorandum is not executed by any investor in the fund and is not a source of obligations or, generally, rights associated with an investor's investment in the fund, lenders will typically include a review of this memorandum as part of their initial due diligence because it provides a broad overview, in plainer language, of the fund's business, objectives, strategies and material terms.
+The memorandum, part of the marketing materials provided to potential investors, typically includes: the fund's investment strategy and objectives; the past investment performance of the sponsor; a broader discussion of the fund's applicable market; the management structure of the fund; key and/or material terms of an investor's investment in the fund; risk factors associated with an investment in the fund; and certain legal and tax considerations for investors considering investing in the fund. - Financial statements and communications.
 If the fund is already operating, lenders should review available financial statements of the fund and request copies of communications sent to investors.
-Similarly, once they provide a fund with a subscription credit facility, lenders commonly require that they be provided copies of all financial reporting and other communication provided to investors by the fund, general partner, investment manager or investment advisor.

-SEC filings/other searches

-- The Dodd-Frank Wall Street Reform and Consumer Protection Act obligates the manager or investment advisor of certain funds to make particular filings with the SEC, which are also a valuable source of information for lenders both before and during the term of a subscription facility.
-In particular, the SEC requires that fund managers register as investment advisors under the Investment Advisors Act, unless exempt from registration under either the private fund exemption or the venture capital fund exemption (both of which apply to domestic fund advisors).
+Similarly, once they provide a fund with a subscription credit facility, lenders commonly require that they be provided copies of all financial reporting and other communication provided to investors by the fund, general partner, investment manager or investment advisor. - SEC filings/other searches - The Dodd-Frank Wall Street Reform and Consumer Protection Act obligates the manager or investment adviser of certain funds to make particular filings with the Securities & Exchange Commission (SEC), which are also a valuable source of information for lenders both before and during the term of a subscription facility.
+In particular, the SEC requires that fund managers register as investment advisers under the Investment Advisers Act, unless exempt from registration under either the private fund exemption or the venture capital fund exemption (both of which apply to domestic fund advisers).
 The private fund exemption is available to managers that manage only private funds (defined as having either 100 or fewer beneficial owners, or beneficial owners all of which are qualified purchasers) and that have no more than \$150m under management in the United States.
-The venture capital fund exemption applies to funds that represent to their investors that they pursue a venture capital strategy and meet certain technical requirements. - Private fund managers and venture fund managers must file a Form ADV annually and are subject to SEC examination.
-The form includes extensive information regarding: the advisor; its business, business practices, personnel and clients; and the people whom it controls and who control it.
-In addition, the form requires disclosure of the disciplinary history of the advisor and its personnel for the previous 10 years. - Uniform commercial code searches.
-At an absolute minimum, lenders should order UCC searches from the applicable governmental authority in each jurisdiction in which a pledgor of the subscription facility's collateral is organised to confirm that there are no intervening liens on said collateral.
+The venture capital fund exemption applies to funds that represent to their investors that they pursue a venture capital strategy and meet certain technical requirements. - Registered investment advisers, as well as private fund managers and venture fund managers, must file a Form ADV annually and are subject to SEC examination.
+The form includes extensive information regarding: the adviser; its business, business practices, personnel and clients; and the people whom it controls and who control it.
+In addition, the form requires disclosure of the disciplinary history of the advisor and its personnel for the previous 10 years.
+A registered adviser, in addition, must file a Form ADV, Part 2, Brochure, which contains investor-directed information. - Uniform Commercial Code (UCC) searches.
+At an absolute minimum, lenders should order UCC searches from the applicable governmental authority in each jurisdiction in which a pledgor of the subscription facility's collateral is organized, to confirm that there are no intervening liens on this collateral. - Other information searches.
+Lenders often will conduct searches of other public and governmental filings, databases, and records, including non-UCC lien searches

-Other information searches.
-Lenders often will conduct searches of other public and governmental filings, databases, and records, including non-UCC lien searches (that is, tax and other liens), bankruptcy filings, judgment filings, litigation filings, PATRIOT Act filings, and certificates of status/standing and qualification to do business.
+(that is, tax and other liens), bankruptcy filings, judgment filings, litigation filings, PATRIOT Act filings, and certificates of status/standing and qualification to do business.
 These searches are all part of a comprehensive risk and credit analysis.

-Request standard loan closing documents
+Request standard loan-closing documents